adenger/subpred_dl/README.md

 pip install -e .
 ```

-At the moment, the DNN notebooks need a different envirnoment where tensorflow-cpu is installed, as there is an issue with the current Nvidia GPU generation and stable version of TF.
-Once the stable version of TF is officially compatible, this will be changed to run on the GPU.
+A separate environment is used for the DNN notebooks.
+All package versions are the same, except that the dnn_cpu environment uses the CPU version of tensorflow to train DNNs, whereas the subpred_deeplearning environment contains the CUDA-accellerated variant of the package to generate embeddings on the GPU.
+The DNN training is currently incompatible with the latest generation of Nvidia GPUs.
+The CPU version of TF also ensures full reproducibility of all results.

-The SVM notebooks need to be executed first to generate the feature data, then the environment for the dnn notebooks can be recreated and activated with:
+The SVM notebooks need to be executed first to generate the feature data, then the environment for the dnn notebooks (and the *plots_tables_human* notebook) can be recreated with:

 ```bash
 conda env create -f environment_dnn_cpu_full.yml